 The Namekian grand elder's (a/k/a Guru) second death.
 Despite the happy ending (living just long enough to appoint a new elder, most of the Namekians coming safely out of the struggle on their home planet, etc.) the reactions of his family (and the few Earthlings involved) surrounding him just adds that extra touch of emotion.

-The first death of Guru was particularly moving, especially with the Bruce Falcouner music playing as you saw Dende crying and Guru's lifeless body sitting in the chair.
+The first death of the Grand Elder was particularly moving, especially with the Bruce Falcouner music playing as you saw Dende crying and Guru's lifeless body sitting in the chair.

-Dende's death by Frieza on Namek.
+Dende's death by Freeza on Namek.
 It was sad enough watching his brother Cargo killed by Dodoria earlier, but this took it to a whole new level.

 In the manga, it was Freeza the one behind Cargo's death.
 In the exact same way, finger beam too fast for anybody to react and help the kid.